-Snowflake and AWS Redshift:
+What is Snowflake and AWS Redshift?

 If you have ever used Snowflake ETL or Redshift ETL, then you’re already aware of how similar the two services are.
 Both data warehousing systems are extremely powerful and are equipped with robust features for data management.

 Something to consider is that in the Snowflake data warehouse, compute and storage are completely separate, and the storage cost is the same as storing the data on AWS S3.
 But AWS addressed this issue by introducing Redshift Spectrum, which allows querying data that exists directly on S3, but it is not as seamless as with Snowflake.

 However, there are plenty of differences that will make up the deciding factor on which data management warehouse service is right for your organization.
 To choose the right one, you’ll need to compare all of their features, costs, integrations, security, and maintenance.

 Let’s start with a little overview of the two services: